oVirt/ovirt-site/source/feature/websocketproxy-on-a-separate-host.html.md

 *   On the first node:
     1. Via yum, the user installs the required RPMs on the first machine (the engine one)
     2. Then he can launch engine-setup
-    3.  engine-setup wil ask about engine configuration; the user should choose YES to install the engine there.
+    3.  engine-setup will ask about engine configuration; the user should choose YES to install the engine there.

 <!-- -->